erysdren/netradiant-custom/README.md

 	- Might be a tough challenge to modify Patch support into Displacement support.
 I was told that [FTEQW](https://github.com/fte-team/fteqw) has code for converting Displacements into Q3-style bezier curves.
 - Source Entity I/O
 	- Mostly a UI issue.
 In the short term it will be better to just document the plaintext format of I/O strings, and make sure they don't get merged in the saved VMF.
+	- **NOTE**: All Source Entity I/O strings have the following format: `target,inputName,dataString,delayinSeconds,numUses`, so you could enter them manually as entity keys.
 - Visgroups
 	- May require some restructuring of Radiant internals to achieve.
 Radiant's "layers" system doesn't seem to be the same.
 - Decals
 	- Probably should look at [TrenchBroom](https://github.com/TrenchBroom/TrenchBroom/)'s implementation for reference.
 - Compile Maps
 	- The Source map compiler tools cannot be included with this tool due to license issues.
 Need to figure out a way to automatically find them from the Source SDK and then write a build configuration for each gamepack.
+	- TODO: Write some helper shell scripts to launch the tools with Wine and with the proper arguments on non-Windows platforms.

 ### Random feature highlights